kctess5/Sublime-TextSync/readme.md

 ## Plugin Installation

-1. Copy the source directory to your Sublime Text packages directory
+1. **Copy the source directory to the new folder [your Sublime Text packages directory]/textsync** -> [Sublime Text config folder]/Packages/textsync/textsync.py should exist once this step is done
-2. Move or copy the example settings file to [sublime text packages folder]/User/textsync.sublime-settings
+2. **Move or copy textsync/example_config/textsync.sublime-settings to [sublime text packages folder]/User/textsync.sublime-settings** Follow the instructions below to configure your settings file.
-3. Reload Sublime Text
+3. **Reload Sublime Text**

 If installation goes well, you should see a variety of non-greyed out options under 'Tools > TextSync'.